Engbenjamin/Process_Document_Instructor_Draft/README.md

 Post projects to GitHub and provide links to them on resumes, LinkedIn, or Handshake.

 ---
-## Keep up with Industry Trends, Standards, Techniques, and Skills
+## Keep Up With Industry Trends, Standards, Techniques, and Skills
 ### Subscribe to Club Newsletters
 Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.